 Journal of Law and Social Change

 We are a student-run journal and seminar that espouses an interdisciplinary scholarly approach to challenge social injustice.
-The Journal of Law and Social Change (JLASC) is unique among Penn Law Journals both in our mission and process.
-All journal members participate in journal decision-making by collectively reviewing, selecting and editing each piece of scholarship.
-Unlike other journals, JLASC members read article submissions as part of a weekly seminar.
-Through debate and discussion, JLASC decides as a group which articles to publish on a participatory and democratic basis.
+The Journal of Law and Social Change (JLASC) is unique among Penn Law journals both in our mission and our democratic article selection process.
+All journal members participate in decision-making by collectively reviewing, selecting and editing each piece of scholarship.
+Unlike other journals, JLASC members read article submissions as part of a weekly, student-run seminar.
+Through debate and discussion, JLASC decides democratically which articles to publish on a participatory and democratic basis.

-This coming year, JLASC will publish three regular issues of the journal.
+This coming year, JLASC will publish our eighteenth volume.
 Our broad mission attracts articles from a diverse range of legal scholars, practitioners and activists around the country.
 We embrace theory and practice, featuring interdisciplinary scholarship that has practical implications both within and beyond the legal community.

 University of Pennsylvania Journal of Law & Social Change